cbirdlab/radBARCODER/README.md

 # radBARCODER
-scripts to extract, align, and type mtDNA data from restriction site associated DNA
+scripts to extract, align, and type mtDNA data from restriction site associated DNA with mitochondrial reference genomes of non-model species

 ---